megaoptim/megaoptim-wp/readme.txt

 = What are the pricing packages? =
     We do both one-time and monthly.
 Please check out <a href="https://megaoptim.com/pricing">here</a>.

-= Can i cancel my subscription? =
+= Can I cancel my subscription? =
     Absolutely!
 You can cancel your subscription whenever you want.

 = Do you have an API? =
    Yes, please check out <a href="https://megaoptim.com/docs/api">here</a> for more documentation.
 Need to optimize images in your custom projects?
 You can even use our <a href="https://github.com/megaoptim/megaoptim-php">PHP Library</a> via composer.

 = Will MegaOptim work with CloudFlare? =
     Yes!
 You need to use the CloudFlare plugin with correct credentials or setup credentials in the Settings > Advanced menu.
-If the credentials are setup correctly, the plugin will automatically purge from the CloudFlare cached images when they are optimized with MegaOptim.
+If the credentials are set up correctly, the plugin will automatically purge from the CloudFlare cached images when they are optimized with MegaOptim.

 = Do you have referral program? =
     Sure!
 Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
 Our Referral program can be found in the <a target="_blank" href="https://app.megaoptim.com/">dashboard area</a>.

 = I have problem, the plugin won't work. =
-   Before anything, please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible and we can assist you.
+   Before anything, please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible, and we can assist you.
 We even have a live chat on our site.

 == Screenshots ==